orbitalmartian8/Universe/Docs/README.md

 ## How to contribute
 To find how to contribute, please visit [CONTRIBUTE.md](CONTRIBUTE.md)

+## Feature Requests
+If you would like to see a specific feature in Universe, either, contribute using the information above, or by creating an issue using the Feature Request Template.

 ## Discord
 We have a Discord server to chat about Development and Use of Universe [HERE](https://discord.gg/U6jB22kvYz)